 Wipe the exterior with a moist cloth or sponge and a mild detergent.
 Avoid using glass cleaners, bleaches, or heavy cleaners.
 Also, never immerse the air fryer itself in water.

-Step 5: Keep your air fryer in peak condition
+Step 5: Maintain your air fryer

 Clean your air fryer after each use to prevent it from accumulating food particles and building up grease.
 After you clean your air fryer, allow it to dry completely, and then store it in its original box or in a clean and dry place (i.e. don’t store it next to your stove top or right near your dishwasher).